-This post is a follow up to the one on free tools that can join videos without conversion.
+This article is a follow-up to the one on free tools that can join videos without conversion.
 The explanation on how this works as well as the conditions needed for this to work are in that post, so make a point to read it should you encounter problems joining your videos as detailed below.

 To check the video and audio codecs in any video, you can use MediaInfo.
-The Windows Explorer Details Bar also lists this info when you select a video however it’s doesn’t work on all videos.
+The Windows Explorer Details Bar also lists this info when you select a video, however it doesn’t work on all videos.

 Join Vidoes Losslessly using tsMuxerGUI

-2. Run tsMuxerGUI then in the Input tab, click the Add button to add the first video to join.
-You can also drag and drop the video into the input window.
+- Run tsMuxerGUI then in the Input tab, click the Add button to add the first video to join.
+You can also drag and drop the video into the input box.

-3. Next, click the Join button and select the video to join to the first.
-If you’ve additional videos, use the Join button to add them.
+- Next, click the Join button and select the video to join to the first.
+If you’ve additional videos, repeat the process for them.

 - Next, select the Output format.
 You’ve the choice of TS and M2TS as well as Blu-ray ISO, Blu-ray and AVCHD Folders suitable for hardware players.
 Demux is for separating the streams, so don’t use that.